 - file a lawsuit against the uninsured driver.

 If you have uninsured motorist / underinsured motorist (UM / UIM) coverage, you may be able to file a claim with your own insurance company.
 If you have a crash with an uninsured driver, your UM coverage will apply.
 You should be able to recover enough compensation to cover your expenses.

 However, your insurance company will function as if it were someone else’s policy.
 Because of this, your insurance company is not looking out for your best interests.
 It wants to save money and pay out as little as possible.
 It’s best to have an experienced personal injury attorney to negotiate with your insurance company if you plan on filing a UM / UIM policy claim.

 You may also choose to sue the uninsured driver who hit your car.
 If you bring a lawsuit against the uninsured driver, they will be held liable for any damages they caused.
 That will include medical bills, lost wages, emotional distress, property damage, and more.
 However, many uninsured drivers do not have a significant amount of money to pay out even if they are ordered to pay you money in a lawsuit.

 A skilled injury lawyer can investigate the assets of the other party.
 He can also determine if they will have the ability to pay for your losses if you win a lawsuit against them.
 In some cases, you may be able to garnish their wages to pay for their debt to you.

 If You’re in an Accident With an Uninsured Driver, We Can Help

 Any car accident can be devastating, but it can be especially confusing if the motorist does not have insurance.
-The Law Offices of Loren Scott Etengoff can help if you’ve been in an accident with an uninsured driver.
+The Etengoff Pak Law Group can help if you’ve been in an accident with an uninsured driver.
 Call us today at (360) 693-2919.